 It’s hard to find a website security guide that does not list Website Security Audit as a must.
 Cybersecurity enthusiasts have been highlighting the need for a website security audit for a while now.
 But it is only now that web owners started acknowledging it as a necessity for their business.
 A reliable website security audit analyzes your web system and its security standards for vulnerabilities & loopholes.

-Today, we are going to dig deeper into the website security audit and try to cover all the related terms.
-We also aim to break down the steps in a website security audit for you to understand and eventually implement on your website.
+Today, we are going to dig deeper into the website security audit and try to learn all related terms.
+We also aim to break down the steps in a website security audit for you to understand and eventually implement it on your website.

 - What is a Website Security Audit?

 - How can you test your website’s security